steven938/Raspi-Widget/README.md

 We changed the number of story points for several of our user stories, as we found that implementing a GUI in QT and similar tasks took longer than expected, and others took shorter than expected.
 We also made the following changes to user stories
 - Added a story giving a SPIKE to figuring out charting in QT - this is essential for displaying stock information
-- Merged our stories on navigating to the home back and navigating the previous page into one: we found that these are essentially identical.
+- Merged our stories on navigating to the home back and navigating the previous page into one: we found that these are essentially identical. '
+We will focus on implementing APIs next; currently, the Weather Data is "dummy data"